Test Track technical director sees engineers in New Mexico

 |0

-This work, Test Track technical director sees engineers in New Mexico [Image 3 of 3], by SrA Corinna Sanabia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Test Track technical director sees engineers in New Mexico, by A1C Bobby Teichmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.